straw-hat-team/commanded/guides/explanations/ecto-projections.md

 # Ecto Projections

+This document explains the architecture, design decisions, and concepts behind Ecto projections in Commanded.
+Understanding these concepts will help you build robust read models.

 Ecto projections allow you to build read models from domain events using Ecto as the database layer.
 They provide automatic idempotency guarantees, transaction support, and efficient batch processing.

+**See also:** [Building Read Models How-To](../howtos/building-read-models-with-ecto.md) for practical examples

 ## What are Ecto Projections?